mandhut/codex-vitae/README.md

 - 4-Personalities test: Once a Sanguine-Plegmatic (2004), not interested in re-taking the test.
 - My IQ test results varied from 120 to 133?
 I guess I'm just so-so.
 I think my last IQ test is in 2004 (before I got into the university).
 - Born in August 15th, 1986, I'm a lioness at heart (a leo, that also means I bestow the fire element in my soul - that's what they said) and I also born in the chinese year of the Fire Tiger.
 I am a canine in fire (that sounds wrong).
 I do love grilled meat, though, maybe that's why? ;)
-- I trust my intuition (sometimes) too much.
-But like I always said, beat the machine all you want, the patterns are there.